-This system prevents the hook block from being pulled into the boom head during extension of the booms, raising of the booms and during hoist operation.
-If the hook block touches the anti-double block bracket (Figure 3-41) under the boom head, a switch is actuated.
-This switch stops hydraulic oil flow to telescope out, boom lift and hoist motor raise functions.
+This system inhibits the hook block from being pulled into the boom head during extension of the booms, raising of the booms and during hoist operation.
+If the hook block touches the anti-double block bracket (Figure 3-42) under the boom head, a switch is actuated.
+This switch stops hydraulic oil flow to telescope out, boom lift and hoist raise functions.
 An alarm is activated to give a warning to the operator in all cases.
-Before operation can resume, the hoist block must first be lowered away from the boom head.
+Before operation can resume, the hoist block must be first lowered away from the boom head.